Landlords we need you

 New boundary lines have been drawn to balance the number of people voting for Members of Parliament across England.

-As a result, voters within the wards of North Downs East and North Downs West will put their cross next to name of a candidate standing for the Ashford parliamentary seat at the next general election.
+As result, voters within the wards of North Downs East and North Downs West will put their cross next to name of candidate standing for the Ashford parliamentary seat at the next general election.

 Folkestone & Hythe District Council will still collect council tax and provide local services for both wards as district, town and parish council boundaries are unaffected.